alexdevero/alex-devero-blog/__drafts__/draft--js-proxy.md

 ## JavaScript Proxy handlers, or traps

 JavaScript Proxy allows you to control behavior of `target` object.
 You can do this by creating handler methods, or traps.
 There [many default traps] you can use to override specific behavior of JavaScript object.
-To make things simple, let's focus on few of these traps that might be the most useful.
+To make things simple, let's focus on few of these traps that will be the most useful.

 ### The get() trap